Membership and affiliation

 Consultancy work: Asthma Screening in Athletes

 On arrival at Brunel University London, Pascale set up an Asthma Screening laboratory for athletes.
 The laboratory is based within the Centre for Human Performance, Exercise and Rehabilitation (CHPER) and offers a wide range of pulmonary function tests (incl. spirometry, bronchodilator test, eucapnic voluntary hyperpnea test, body plethysmography, impulse oscillometry) for athletes with diagnosed or suspected asthma.

 Asthma is a major problem in the sporting world.
 About 1 in 5 members of Team GB are suffering from asthma.
 The airways of these athletes are more irritable and narrow down with exercise; this process is known as exercise-induced bronchoconstriction (EIB).
-Early detection and appropriate treatment of asthma/EIB is of paramount importance to protect the health of athletes and allow them to perform at their best.
+Early detection and appropriate treatment of asthma/EIB is of paramount importance to protect the health of athletes and allow them to perform maximally.

-As per official recommendations, diagnosis of asthma/EIB in athletes should be based around pulmonary function testing (such as performed in our laboratory).
-Pascale has wide experience in carrying out those tests and, in her role as past adviser to the IOC-Medical Commission and UK Anti-Doping, she is in good position to advise athletes on their various pharmacological and non-pharmacological options.
+As per official recommendations, diagnosis of asthma/EIB in athletes should be based around pulmonary function testing.
+Pascale has wide experience in carrying out these tests and, in her role as past adviser to the IOC-Medical Commission and UK Anti-Doping, is in good position to advise athletes on their various pharmacological and non-pharmacological options.
 Elite athletes seeking approval to use a permitted inhaled beta-agonist to treat their asthma/EIB can be tested at Brunel and, where appropriate, supporting evidence for a Therapeutic Use Exemption can be issued to UK Anti-Doping.